-

 Aftercare delivers PIR and PHaMs services in the NDIS pilot site in the Hunter Region.
 Opens first mental health hub in Queensland.
 Long-neglected Bell St site in Newcastle is refurbished to create more residential accommodation.

-Now known as Stride, we provide 50 services across 3 states, employ over 630 staff, and partner with a number of health networks, government and social service.
+Now known as Stride, we provide support services across 5 states and territories, employ over 800 staff, and partner with various government, social services and community organisations.